oracle/terraform-provider-oci/website/docs/r/database_cloud_vm_cluster.html.markdown

 * `shape` - The model name of the Exadata hardware running the cloud VM cluster.
 * `ssh_public_keys` - The public key portion of one or more key pairs used for SSH access to the cloud VM cluster.
 * `state` - The current state of the cloud VM cluster.
+* `storage_management_type` - Specifies the type of storage management for the Cloud VM Cluster if its ASM or Exascale.
 * `storage_size_in_gbs` - The storage allocation for the disk group, in gigabytes (GB).
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet associated with the cloud VM cluster.